 If you do upgrade from your kit lens - enjoy!
 You will notice a big difference.

 Remember though, that the lens is just ONE element - you need to know how to use it too!
 Sign up to get on the Live Snap Love mailing list, and as a bonus you'll get actionable tutorials that will help you get better photos in just one week delivered straight to your inbox.
+(Find out more here!)